Home > Recipes > Healthy Oatmeal Bars Recipe, No Refined Sugar, Gluten-Free

 Soaking all ingredients is going to glue everything together without any eggs or other liquids.

-This recipe yields somewhat soft baked oatmeal breakfast bars, so if you want them crunchier add some nuts, more sweetener and more oil.
+This recipe yields somewhat soft baked oatmeal breakfast bars, so if you want them crunchier add some nuts (stir in ¼ cup chopped nuts before baking), more sweetener and more oil.
 Adjust the baking time and temperature accordingly, longer baking will make them crispier.

 Tried this recipe?Mention @HealthyTasteOfLife or tag #healthytasteoflife!